- Entertainment and Media

 Dottie and Jimmy in "A League Of Their Own"

 Morals and Responsibilities

 There is a long sequence that was cut out of the film in which Dottie and Jimmy have a romantic moment which results in Dottie’s temporarily leaving the league.
-This sequence totally changes the characters and even the movie itself (Youtube it and see for yourself).
+This sequence totally changes the characters and even the movie itself.
 Dottie’s motivations and underlying feelings come through here.
 However, the ambiguity of this relationship in the original cut gives the film better characterization and originality.
 After all, this is a story about female baseball players holding their own in a male-dominated society, not a love story between a baseball player and her coach.
-The filmmakers recognized this when cutting the film and took a more levelheaded approach to their story.
+The filmmakers must have recognized this when cutting the film and took a more levelheaded approach to their story.
 It was a bold move, but I think it was ultimately the best one.

 Robert and Anna in "I Am Legend"

 Robert and Sophie's Goodbye in "The Da Vinci Code"

 This friendship dynamic may also be explored in a story that follows two characters who spend just a small, though very significant, time together.
 Sometimes there just isn’t enough time for a romantic relationship to develop in a film that only takes place over the course of a few days or hours.
 So, the film spends its time in the friend zone and keeps the film focused on the story itself.
 In 2007’s, I Am Legend, for example, Robert Neville (Will Smith) spends most of the film on his own until the third act when he meets Anna (Alice Braga), a survivor who is headed to a fortress away from the disease-stricken population.